 perast island montenegro

-• If you are traveling alone, plan 3-4 hours.
-This is enough to see the entire city and island.
+• If you’re visiting independently, plan for at least 3-4 hours.
+This will be enough time to explore the town and visit the island.

 Fasinada perast montenegro